theopensystemslab/planx-new/localplanning.services/src/content/legal/accessibility.md

 You should be able to:

- - View all content with sufficient contrast.
+ - view all content with sufficient contrast
- - Zoom up to 300% without the text spilling off the screen.
+ - zoom up to 300% without the text spilling off the screen
- - Navigate the website using keyboard or a screen reader.
+ - navigate the website using keyboard or a screen reader
- - Understand how to find information you need, and all text on this website.
+ - understand how to find information you need, and all text on this website
- - Access alt text for all images except decorative graphics.
+ - access alt text for all images except decorative graphics

 <br>

 ## Parts of this website that may not be accessible
 There are some parts of this website that may be less accessible.
-These are the ones we know about.
+These are the ones we know about:

- - You may not be able to alter colours, contrasts or line heights on all pages.
+ - you may not be able to alter colours, contrasts or line heights on all pages
- - Keyboard navigation may not always enable you to skip straight to key content or links.
+ - keyboard navigation may not always enable you to skip straight to key content or links
- - Some links do not contain text, only images with alt text.
+ - some links do not contain text, only images with alt text

 <br>